 JUnit XML report

-Common structure
+1. Common structure of JUnit report

 In a basic JUnit report, you should find common tags depicting test suites and test cases.

-How AgileTest would parse a JUnit report
+2. How AgileTest would parse a JUnit report

-attributes parsed from the XML file.
+Imported test cases are distinguished by the classname and name attributes parsed from the XML file.
 The combination of these attributes is referred to as the Test Definition in AgileTest.
 Users can find the Test Definition located just below the Description area of the test case tickets.
-The Summary of each test case issue corresponds to the value of the name
+The Summary of each test case issue corresponds to the value of the name attribute.

-Test run status tag | Description |
+Test case status | Description |

 | PASSED → Test case yields the expected result. |

-| FAILED → Test case returns the actual result not as expected. |
+| FAILED → Test case returns the actual result, not as expected. |

 | BLOCKED → Test case is considered blocked due to a specific reason. |

-| SKIPPED → Test case is skipped in the test run. |
+| SKIPPED→ Test case is skipped in the test run. |

 | RETEST → Test case should be rerun again. |

-| QUERY → Test case requires more details to have the final result. |
+| QUERY → The test case requires more details to have the final result. |

 | TODO → Test case is not yet run.
 It’s the default status of every Test case in AgileTest. |